PerlFFI/FFI-Platypus/README.md

 interfaces that include structured data records (known as "structs" in C).
 They sometimes provide an API in which you are expected to manipulate these records before and/or after passing them along to C functions.
-There are a few ways of dealing with such interfaces, but the easiest way is demonstrated here defines a record class using a specific layout.
-For more details see [FFI::Platypus::Record](https://metacpan.org/pod/FFI::Platypus::Record).
+For C pointers to structs, unions and arrays of structs and unions, the easiest interface to use is via [FFI::C](https://metacpan.org/pod/FFI::C).
+If you are working with structs that must be passed as values (not pointers), then you want to use the [FFI::Platypus::Record](https://metacpan.org/pod/FFI::Platypus::Record) class instead.
-([FFI::Platypus::Type](https://metacpan.org/pod/FFI::Platypus::Type) includes some other ways of manipulating structured data records).
+We will discuss this class later.

-The C `localtime` function takes a pointer to a record, hence we suffix the type with a star: `record(My::UnixTime)*`.
-If the function takes a record in pass-by-value mode then we'd just say `record(My::UnixTime)` with no star suffix.
+The C `localtime` function takes a pointer to a C struct.
+We simply define the members of the struct using the [FFI::C](https://metacpan.org/pod/FFI::C) `struct` method.
+Because we used the `ffi` method to tell [FFI::C](https://metacpan.org/pod/FFI::C) to use our local instance of [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) it registers the `tm` type for us, and we can just start using it as a return type!

 ## libuuid